hyperagon/hyperagon.github.io/content/posts/es.md

 ### Discover the Hai

-Enter the jump-gate at `Ultima Thule`.
+Enter the wormhole at `Ultima Thule`.

 ### Discover the Remnant

-Enter the red jump-gate at `Terminus`, you'll need a *Quantum Key Stone*.
+Enter the red wormhole at `Terminus`, you'll need a *Quantum Key Stone*.

 ### Add Korath equipment (their crew use *Thermal Repeater Rifle*. making it hard to capture them)